-You can also configure your system with several "pseudo-mitigations", new techniques that may make it harder for some malware to infect your PC.
+You can also configure your system with several "pseudo-mitigations", new techniques that may make it harder for even some 0-day malware to infect your PC.
 (These have technical names like "Heapspray allocation" and "Export Address Table Access Filtering", but you don't need to worry about the low-level details - for the most part, they just work.)

 Version 5.2 brings these improvements: